-The attack on Pearl Harbor was one of the darkest days in the history of the United States.
-It not only claimed the lives of nearly 2,500 people, but also thrust America into World War 2 – a decision that would cost more than 400,000 lives.
+The attack on Pearl Harbor was one of the darkest days in US history.
+It not only claimed the lives of nearly 2,500 people but also thrust America into World War 2 – a decision that would cost more than 400,000 lives.

 Yet how many people know why Japan attacked in the first place?
 It can be easy to remember the big event, but sometimes the motivations behind the attackers can be forgotten.
 Today, we’re going to be looking at the entire piece of Pearl Harbor, how it happened, why it happened and what were the effects after it occurred.

 Imperialist Japan moved quickly, invading several countries and seizing land or control if they could.
-They were quick to get involved in yet another war with China (as they had both clashed against one another previously), and this led to several horrific acts of war crimes, such as the Rape of Nanking, in which an entire village was massacred and raped by the Japanese Military.
+They were quick to get involved in yet another war with China (as they had both clashed against one another previously), and this led to several horrific acts of war crimes, such as the Rape of Nanking (also known as Nanjing), in which an entire village was massacred and raped by the Japanese Military.

 Without access to a higher level of these resources, the Japanese military was in a serious state of disrepair.
 They knew that as they continued to invade small pacific nations and seize control of more land, that their expansion would be blocked by the American Navy at some point.
 They worried about American battleships and carriers arriving to push them back and stop their expansion, maybe even going as far as to retake areas that the Japanese had seized control of.
 With these factors combined, Japan knew they had to take some kind of action.